-The following table sets forth information concerning the Company's Non-Qualified Defined Contribution Plan for each of the Named Executive Officers for the fiscal year ended December 30, 2017.
+The following table sets forth information concerning the Company's Non-Qualified Defined Contribution Plan for each of the Named Executive Officers for the fiscal year ended December 29, 2018.
 The Company does not maintain any other non-tax qualified deferred compensation plans.
-There were no withdrawals or distributions by or to the Named Executive Officers in the fiscal year ended 2016.
+There were two withdrawals or distributions by the Named Executive Officers in the fiscal year ended 2018.